Films and Documentaries Every Art Lover Should Watch

 This film is a graphic biopic about the controversial and tragic life of Mexican Surrealist painter Frida Kahlo, played by Salma Hayek.
 She was married to the philandering painter Diego Rivera, played by Alfred Molina.
 Together, the outrageous and legendary pair became the most acclaimed artists in Mexican history.

-The film follows both Kahlo's tumultuous public and private life.
+The splendid film follows both Kahlo's tumultuous public and private life.
 It's set during a period of political strife in Mexico, which makes the film even more fervent.
-Happily, for art lovers, Kahlo's paintings are woven into the plot and given top billing.
+Happily, for art lovers, Kahlo's unflinching and highly relatable paintings are woven into the plot and given top billing.

 This may be the most well known art movie on the planet.
 But this 2000 classic earns its keep.